 |Company||Location||Main Industry||Number of Employees|

-MBA students can develop the business acumen, leadership skills, and specialized training that employers seek.
-An MBA's skills seamlessly transfer, given that all industries require senior staff like market research analysts, financial managers, and general and operations managers.
+MBA students can develop the business acumen, leadership skills, and specialized training that appeal to employers.
+MBA program skills seamlessly transfer, given that all industries require senior staff like market research analysts, financial managers, and general and operations managers.
 MBA schools in Wisconsin also prepare leaders for specific fields.
-At the Wisconsin School of Business, the MBA concentration in operations and technology management prepares learners with science and technology backgrounds for careers at STEM-focused firms.
+The Wisconsin School of Business offers an MBA concentration in operations and technology management, which prepares learners for careers at STEM-focused firms.

 Careers for MBA Grads in Wisconsin

 Financial managers deal with their companies' large-scale financial situations.
 They ensure that their companies meet financial regulations, report to executives, propose financial strategies, and manage budgeting teams.
 With an MBA, and particularly with a finance specialization, graduates can understand account management and financial strategies and develop leadership skills.

 Wisconsin employed 7,420 financial managers as of May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 These professionals earned an annual mean wage of $134,850.
 The Northwestern Wisconsin metropolitan area ranked as the second-highest-paying nonmetropolitan area in the nation, paying an annual mean wage of $139,120.
 Projections Central expects a 22.8% spike in demand for financial managers in Wisconsin from 2016-2026.

 Market Research Analyst